During the 4/20 marijuana 'holiday,' multi-state operators don't have much to celebrate

 The MORE Act passed the House earlier this month while the SAFE Banking Act was added as an amendment to the America COMPETES Act which passed the House in February.
 However, the Senate has not voted on either measure.

-Some industry followers are doubtful either one of them will being signed into law.
+Some industry followers are doubtful either one of them will be signed into law.
 DeCourcey said he is not optimistic about federal marijuana legalization getting passed this year.

 Other MSOs: Trulieve Cannabis (OTCQX:TCNNF); Green Thumb Industries (OTCQX:GTBIF); Curaleaf Holdings (OTCPK:CURLF); MedMen Enterprises (OTCQB:MMNFF); Acreage Holdings (OTCQX:ACRHF); Ayr Wellness (OTCQX:AYRWF); and Jushi Holdings (OTCQX:JUSHF).